 Inflatable implants are by far the most common choice for men today.
-These penile prosthetics allow men to have an erection when they choose, is easier to conceal and is a more natural ED treatment option.
+These penile prosthetics allow men to have an erection when they choose, are easier to conceal, and are a more natural ED treatment option.
 A 2-piece inflatable penile implant consists of two main components: the cylinders, which fill up with saline to cause the erection, and the combined reservoir and pump unit.
 Disadvantages of the 2-piece option are that the penis is not a rigid as with a 3-piece implant when erect and certain cylinders may change the penis’ natural shape.

 - 3-Piece (Multi-Component) Inflatable Penile Implant

-Three-piece, or multi-component implants are easier to inflate than 2-piece options and is the only implant that offers a completely normal look when the penis is flaccid and erect, resulting in the most comfort and satisfaction for the patient.
-A 3-piece inflatable prosthesis consists of three parts: the cylinders, the separated reservoir and the pump.
+Three-piece, or multi-component, implants are easier to inflate than 2-piece options and are the only implants that offer a completely normal look when the penis is flaccid and erect, resulting in the most comfort and satisfaction for the patient.
+A 3-piece inflatable prosthesis consists of three parts: the cylinders, the separated reservoir, and the pump.
 Because the 3-piece implant allows the penis to be flaccid, post-operative recovery is the easiest and quickest compared to other implant surgeries.
-This penile implant procedure is the most involved, so patients should seek out a urologist with extensive surgical experience like Dr. J. Antonio Alarcon of the Alarcon Urology Center.
+This penile implant procedure is the most involved, so patients should seek out a urologist with an extensive surgical experience like Dr. J. Antonio Alarcon of the Alarcon Urology Center.

 “La Bombita” is another name given to the inflatable 3-piece implant.
 The use of “La Bombita” was popularized in the mid-90s by a Dominican actor.
 The actor chose the implant after suffering from prostate cancer, and has promoted its use as an effective erectile dysfunction treatment.